irenealgi/irenealegre.com/nuffield-health.md

 ![](images/case_studies/nuffield_health/final_design.png)

-> “Nuffield Health provides their customers with what they need, when they need
+> “Nuffield provides their customers with what they need, when they need
 > it”

 Nuffield Health is one of the leading not-for-profit UK healthcare